eli7gn/covid19_with_breath_detection/README.md

 # COVID19 Audio Classifier for Coswara Breath Dataset

 ## Overview
-This project presents an audio classification system designed to identify 'positive' and 'negative' categories in the Coswara Breath Dataset.
+This project presents an audio classification system designed to identify 'positive' and 'negative' COVID19 in the Coswara Breath Dataset.
 Utilizing a range of machine learning algorithms, the classifier demonstrates significant efficacy, particularly in maximizing recall to ensure all positive cases are identified.

 ## Dataset
 The Coswara Breath Dataset comprises audio recordings categorized into 'positive' and 'negative' groups based on specific criteria.
 This dataset is instrumental in developing models that can distinguish between these two categories effectively.